Flotomate/product_docs/source/change-management/searching-changes.rst

     :alt: figure 10

 A technician can search Changes with keywords from the search field.
-When the technician provide a keyword, Flotomate searches all the Changes with the keyword in Subject, Description, Tags, Symptom, Root Cause, Requester Email and ID fields.
+When the technician provide a keyword, Motadata searches all the Changes with the keyword in Subject, Description, Tags, Symptom, Root Cause, Requester Email and ID fields.
 The tool shows all matched Changes in the list area.
 In case of multiple keywords, all keywords need to be matched.